 This patient guide provides a warning for patients who are facing a surgical consult or have recently had one with a physician.
 We seek to provide a balanced and objective look at spinal stenosis surgery and why surgical recommendations are so incredibly commonplace, despite little proof of actual need in some recipients.

-Objective Spinal Stenosis Surgeons
+Objective Spinal Stenosis Surgeon

 A good surgeon should always be objective when evaluating a patient.
 They should examine the patient anew, as well as analyze diagnostic images and tests from a factual perspective.
 A complete physical exam, symptomatic correlation and patient interview should always be part of any consultation.